100 Notable alumni of

 -

 Giorgio Chiellini Official OMRI is an Italian former professional footballer who played as a centre-back or left-back.
-Considered one of the best defenders of all time, Chiellini was known for his strength, aggressiveness and man-marking, as well as his ability to play in either a three or four-man defense.
+Considered one of the best defenders of all time, Chiellini was known for his strength, aggressiveness, man-marking, and ability to play in either a three or four-man defense.

 -